Duality and mapping tori in Heegaard Floer homology: On Lefschetz numbers over K[[U]]

-\begin{proof}The classification theorem for finitely generated chain complexes over a PID (see, e.g., \cite{HMZConnectedSum}*{Lemma~6.1}) says that any free, finitely generated chain complex over a PID $\cR$ can be written as a direct sum of 1-step complexes, and 2-step complexes of the form $\ve{a}\xrightarrow{p} \ve{b}$, for various $p\in \cR$.
-In our case, $\cR=\bF_2[[U]]$, and we need to reason that for any 2-step complex which appears, the element $p$ can be taken to be a nonnegative power of $U$.
-Write $p=U^n(1+Uq(U))$ for some $q(U)\in \bF_2[[U]]$.
-Since $1+Uq(U)$ is a unit in $\bF_2[[U]]$, the complex is chain isomorphic to the complex under the map $\ve{a}\mapsto \ve{a}'$ and $\ve{b}\mapsto (1+Uq(U))^{-1}\ve{b}'$. \end{proof}
+\end{lem} \begin{proof}The classification theorem for finitely generated chain complexes over a PID (see, e.g., \cite{HMZConnectedSum}*{Lemma~6.1}) says that any free, finitely generated chain complex over a PID $\cR$ decomposes into a direct sum of 1-step complexes, and 2-step complexes $\ve{a}\xrightarrow{p} \ve{b}$, for various $p\in \cR$.
+In our case, $\cR=\bK[[U]]$, and we need to reason that for any 2-step complex which appears, the element $p$ can be taken to be a nonnegative power of $U$.
+Write $p=U^n(\a+Uq(U))$ for some $q(U)\in \bK[[U]]$, and $\a\in \bK^\times$.
+Since $\a+Uq(U)$ is a unit in $\bK[[U]]$, the complex

-Another fact that will be useful to us (and our motivation for using the ring $\bF_2[[U]]$ instead of $\bF_2[U]$) is the following:

-\begin{lem} If $C$ is a finitely generated, free chain complex over $\bF_2[[U]]$ and $H^+(C)$ is finite dimensional over $\bF_2$, then $H^\infty(C)=\{0\}$. \end{lem} \begin{proof}By Lemma~\ref{lem:classificationfgPID}, since $H^+(C)$ is finite dimensional, we know that $C$ is homotopy equivalent over $\bF_2[[U]]$ to a sum of complexes of the form $\ve{a}\xrightarrow{U^n} \ve{b}$.
-However, the $\infty$-flavor homology of such a chain complex clearly vanishes. \end{proof}